Is there such a thing as a perfect hero image on Amazon?

 What comes to mind when you think of a hero image?
 Perhaps a firefighter.
 A physician.
 An activist.
 All excellent choices.
-But on Amazon, a hero image refers to something else.
+But they reflect a lifestyle as much as they do a vocation.

 Keep in mind that while a hero image might be an enticement, it's still just the first step in product discovery.

-Why Is A Hero Image Important For Your Amazon Page?
+Why is a Hero Image Important for Your Amazon Page?

 But they can't see for themselves the product itself.
 They can't see the care and attention that's gone into every little detail of your design.
 All they're left with are words—and fairly straightforward ones at that.

 There's a few tricks to keep in mind.
 But first, let's review Amazon's policy on image content.

-Guidelines For Your Hero Image On Amazon
+Guidelines for Hero Image Design on Amazon

 Amazon is fairly specific about product imaging.
 Hero images have to follow relatively strict guidelines in order to ensure a level playing field for vendors.
 Some of these include:

-Compliance with Amazon's visual guidelines during a customer search,
+Compliance with Amazon's visual guidelines during a customer search

-Optimizing Your Hero Image On Amazon
+Optimizing Your Hero Image on Amazon

 Take a closer look at the hero image of any product listing on Amazon.
 What's the first thing you notice outside of the image itself?